wasmCloud/wasmCloud/README.md

 For more information on how to contribute and our contributor guidelines, check out the [contributing readme](./CONTRIBUTING.md).

+## 💥 Awesome wasmCloud

+Check out some awesome projects using wasmCloud that come from our community members!
+[Awesome wasmCloud](./awesome-wasmcloud)

 ### 🦀️ Rust Runtime - Archived

 The pure-Rust wasmCloud host runtime has been archived in favor of the new Elixir/OTP runtime.
 If you're looking for tooling to support running resources with the pure-Rust wasmCloud host, please refer to the [archived resources](./.archived/RESOURCES.md) file for compatible versions.